kristofferkjeldby/Lightcore/README.md

 You will need to register your world in Lightcore.cs and then start the application.
 The application support a low resolution preview mode.

 ![Test world](https://raw.githubusercontent.com/kristofferkjeldby/Lightcore/master/Examples/Testworld.png)

+**The coordinate system and perspective settings**

+The coordinate system is placed in the center of the screen, with the x axis pointing to the right, the y axis pointing to the top, and the z-axis pointing _out of the screen_.

+The viewer (camera) is placed at (0, 0, 200) looking into the screen (Settings.CameraRererenceFrame).

+The scale is set to 100 (Settings.MaxX).
+This means that the x axis goes from -100 to 100.
+To calculate the perspective, another parameter is needed, that is the distance of the viewer to the screen (Settings.DistanceFromScreen).
+This determines the angle visible "through" the screen, and hence the rate in which objects are getting smaller.
+This is currently set to 300, estimating that the viewer sits a one and a half screen width from the screen.

+Hence, if you screen is 40 cm wide, and you sit 60 cm from your screen a 100x100x100 box placed in origin would look like a 40 cubic centimeter box, placed 80 cm behind your screen.

+The DistanceFromScreen settings might be a little tricky to understand: If your imaginary viewer is moved closer to the screen, objects in the imaginary world is getting smaller.
+This is because the angle visible though the screen increases, meaning that objects gets smaller faster with distance.

 **The processor stacks**